From the FAQ:

 What is a Blumenthal binding?

-Named for its designer Joseph Blumenthal (1897-1990), Blumenthal bindings (type 8) were used for all Modern Library regular issues in the period 1939-1963.
+Named for its designer Joseph Blumenthal (1897-1990), Blumenthal bindings (type 8) were used for all Modern Library regular issues in the period 1939-1963. ( Four titles had them in 1939, and by 1941 all titles had them.)
 They were made up of linen cloth over thick, stiff cardboard with dark label panels with gold lettering on the spine and front cover, and logos designed by Rockwell Kent.
-The bindings came in red, green, blue, and gray (but each title came in just one color).

 For some detailed comments about early releases of this binding, see About Blumenthal Bindings.